Takoma East Silver Spring (TESS)

 2. Can the TESS Center help me with an immigration problem?

 We may interpret a document so you know what it says, and provide referrals to other organizations specializing in immigration matters.
-Click here for immigration resources.
+Click here for immigration legal resources.

-3. I am low-income and in need health care services, but I am not eligible for most public services.
+3. I am low-income and in need of health care services, but I am not eligible for most public services.
 Can you tell me where I can go?

 4. I am worried about my child or teen.
 Can the TESS Center help my family?